Table of contents

 IF you want a great house sitting job one of your first tasks is to write a great application.
-I’m sure some of you are thinking your days of writing application letters ended with the last job for which you had to apply.
+I’m sure some of you are thinking your days of writing application letters ended with the last job for which you applied.
 Well … unfortunately the application letter is just as necessary to house sits as it is to employment.
 In fact, if you think about it, it’s not really all that different.
 Think of house sitting as your career, and your application letter as the first step into the new position.

-And, if you do it right, after a while you’ll have to write less letters as your happy hosts invite you back and spread the word.
+And, if you do it right, after a while you’ll have to write fewer letters as your happy hosts invite you back and spread the word.
 Hey presto – just like getting other jobs!

 It's all about your host